 Sings of puberty among girls

 Breast development: It is the first visible sign of puberty among most of the girls.
 One can notice “breast buds”, little bumps under the nipples.
 It is normal for the left and right breast to grow at different speeds.
-It is also normal for breast buds to be tender or sore.
-It usually improves with time.
+Its also normal for breast buds to be tender or sore, usually it improves with time.
 A sports bra can be a good choice to wear at this stage.

 Body hair: In about 15-20% girls public hairs may be the first sign of puberty.
 These hairs begin to grow under the arms, around genital areas and on the legs.
 It is another sign of puberty among girls.